 When you plan your meeting agenda (more on that below), estimate how much time you’ll need for each topic, add up the times, and then choose the overall meeting length appropriately.
 Maybe all you need are 15 minutes, or maybe you need 45.
 Whatever the case may be, participants will be more focused when they know they’ve got, let’s say, 10 minutes for a particular topic.
 A sense of immediacy will keep the discussion on task and ensure all agenda items are covered so you don’t have to schedule a new meeting for the items you failed to get to.

 What’s that?
 In the tech world, a stand-up is a quick daily status meeting where team members are literally standing as they report on what they’ve just done, what they’re doing next, and what problems they see ahead.

-Send it with the meeting invite if at all possible.
-If you set it up in your work management tool, you can also have attendees collaborate and add agenda items before the meeting.
-This gives you the chance to add tasks and offers an opportunity to come prepared to discuss the right topics.
+When you create your agenda, if you set it up in your work management tool, you can also have attendees collaborate and add items before the meeting.
+This gives you the chance to add tasks and offers attendees an opportunity to come prepared to discuss the right topics.
 To easily build an agenda for all kinds of meetings, take advantage of these templates:

 Try Asana Premium for free

 Teams report that Asana Premium increases their team’s efficiency by 45%.
 Try it free for 30 days to get access to more powerful features that help you hit your goals.Try for free